ersheff/IMS322-Docs/docs/style-guide.md

 ### Display Size Targets and General Layout

-Your project layouts will need to work at the following window widths (based on [MDN Web Docs recommendations](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide/CSS#mobile-first_media_queries)):
+Your project layouts should accommodate the following window widths (based on [MDN Web Docs recommendations](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide/CSS#mobile-first_media_queries)):

 - `480px` (mobile)
 - `800px` (tablet, narrow laptop/desktop windows)
 - `1100px` (wide laptop/desktop windows)

-This means that text content and images are not too small nor overflowing the visible area.
+This means that text content and images are neither too small nor overflowing the visible area.

-The following CSS has been created for you in the assignment templates to help achieve these general layout requirements:
+The following CSS is provided for you in the assignment templates to help meet these requirements:

-- By default, the `<body>` element should be centered within the browser window with a maximum width of `1100px`.
+- By default, the `<body>` element should be centered within the browser window and have a maximum width of `1100px`.
 - Large paragraphs should not exceed a width of `80ch` to improve readability.
-- Elements may need to be rearranged or resized using media queries at `480px` and/or `800px`.
+- Use media queries at `480px` and/or `800px` to rearrange or resize elements as needed.

 _Default assignment template CSS:_